kibook/s1kd-tools/tools/s1kd-instance/README.md

 -   "standalone" - Only include the values that are explicitly used in the object.

+-   "applic" - Only include the values, as defined in the ACT and CCT, that are within the applicability of the object.

 -   "all" - Include all values as defined in the ACT and CCT.

 -h, -?, --help